 Koh Lanta is a small island in Thailand, which has beautiful uncrowded beaches, historic towns, waterfalls, and jungles.
-Despite its beauty Koh Lanta is known for being relatively quiet compared to hotspots like Koh Samui and Phi Phi Islands, which are bursting at the seams with tourists in peak season.
+Despite its beauty, Koh Lanta is known for being relatively quiet compared to hotspots like Koh Samui and Phi Phi Islands, which are bursting at the seams with tourists in peak season.
 So you could imagine how quiet Koh Lanta was when I visited during low season!
-It was a quiet island getaway but there was still plenty of adventures in store for us.
+It was a relaxing island getaway but there was still plenty of adventures in store for us.

 I have split up the things to do on Koh Lanta into an East and West section as you may want to do a road trip like I did and visit several of these spots in one day!

 Crown Lanta Resort – Luxury: For our three nights in Koh Lanta, we enjoyed the luxury of the Crown Lanta Resort.
 If you are looking for a relaxing, tranquil experience this is your spot.
 Our villa overlooked the ocean and despite the stormy weather, we were able to enjoy the views from the lounge chairs on the balcony.
 The seafood buffet was on another level.
 Lobster, Mussels, Shrimp, and Squid barbecued before our eyes were the highlight of the dinner.
 If you enjoy the beach there are plenty of shores to explore around the resort but if you prefer to hang by the pool there were multiple, luxurious swimming pools with swim-up bars.
 The staff were extremely helpful and booked us mopeds for the day and even organized our tricky multiple transit transfer to Langkawi.
 Both of these photos were taken at the Reggae Bar at Crown Lanta Resort where we enjoyed the sunset each night!